-Thomson, a Republican, was the representative for Wisconsin's 3rd congressional district from 1961 to 1974.
+Thomson was the representative for Wisconsin’s 3rd congressional district and was a Republican.
+He served from 1961 to 1974.

 Thomson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Thomson sponsored and cosponsored.
 See full analysis methodology.

 Thomson sponsored bills primarily in these issue areas:

 Agriculture and Food (22%) Government Operations and Politics (15%) Armed Forces and National Security (15%) Taxation (12%) Private Legislation (12%) Housing and Community Development (10%) Economics and Public Finance (7%) Labor and Employment (7%)

 Some of Thomson’s most recently sponsored bills include...

 - H.R.
 17251 (93rd): A bill to create an Upper Mississippi River recreational area.

 - H.R.
 17127 (93rd): A bill for the relief of Otto J. Thomas.